and I'm a recent MIT grad working on code & policy.

 resume

-My current interests are in computer security and natural language processing, and I'm excited to work on projects that apply them to a policy context.
+My current interests are in computer security and natural language processing, and I'm especially excited to work on projects that apply them to a policy context.